Recording Videos

 If you feel limited by the software recommendations above, or have an idea for a more advanced video and want to explore your options, the following tools will help you take the next step.
 If you still have an idea for a video and can't work out how to get started, contact LTDS and they will be happy to help.

-Open Broadcaster Software (OBS) is a free and open-source program for Windows and Mac desktop computers.
-It is used mostly for broadcasting and recording live events, but can also be used to capture video from a variety of sources.
-However, the real power of OBS lies in its ability to capture and edit/merge multiple inputs and then output that to one single video.
-Teaching staff at Newcastle also rate its ability to allow presenters to superimpose their webcam feeds over screen captures.
+Open Broadcaster Software (OBS) is a free and open-source program for desktop computers.
+It can help with broadcasting and recording live events.
+The program captures feeds from a variety of video sources and can merge into a single video.
+Staff have used its ability to allow presenters to superimpose their webcam feeds over screen captures.

 You will already have access to a range of recording devices; for example a smartphone, tablet, desktop computer, or laptop.
 These devices will have either a built-in or attachable camera and microphone.
 We encourage you to use these devices to create your video content.

 If you use a visualiser (or document camera) on campus, you can also purchase a 'mobile' version for use at home, or simply simulate one using a mobile phone.
-Visualiser-style videos can be a handy way to show students worked maths examples, annotated texts, or physical documents and objects.
+You can find more information on our Types of Video page.

 It is important to consider your environment before filming.
 Try to record in a quiet, well-lit space with a plain background or neat bookcase behind you.
 If possible, try to minimise movement or distractions in the background.

-It is usually best to use your computer's built in webcam for recording video content.
+It is usually best to use your computer's built-in webcam for recording video content.
 However, if you do not have one, you can also use your mobile phone.
-Be sure to use the front-facing 'selfie' camera so you can monitor the picture while you record, and always record in landscape (horizontal) rather than portrait orientation.
+Be sure to use the front-facing camera so you can monitor the picture while you record, and always record in landscape (horizontal) rather than portrait orientation.

 Framing